 Now for any company to run smoothly we should not only know the Working Capital ratio but also know the Working Capital Cycle

 Every company has to go through a cycle from raw material procurement to production to distribution and then to sales.
 Thus this process takes time.
 Thus money so invested in the business takes time to come back to the company.
 This entire process is known as the working capital cycle.
 It means how many days, a company takes to realize its sales value back.

 For example, if a company takes 5 days to turn its Inventory into a product and gets its money back from sales in 15 days and makes payment to its raw material suppliers in 10 days then the number of days that the money comes back to the company is 5+15-10.
 Which means the money is rotated back into the business in 10 days.

 Thus a lower working capital cycle is good for a company as the liquidity for running the business remains intact, whereas a higher working capital cycle stresses the Balance Sheet of a company and also affects its Liquidity.

-Thus invest into companies with lower working capital cycle if all other metrics are strong.
+Thus invest in companies with lower working capital cycles if all other metrics are strong.

 - Working capital meaning is the difference between the funds received from the debtors and the funds that need to be paid to the creditors.

 - Working capital meaning indicates the position of a company’s financial health and very important for any business.